ByteAether/Ulid/README.md

 ```

-All competitive libraries deviate from the official ULID specification in various ways or have other drawbacks:
+Existing competitive libraries exhibit various deviations from the official ULID specification or present drawbacks:
-  1. `NetUlid`: Can only maintain monotonicity in the scope of a single thread.
+  1. `NetUlid`: Only supports monotonicity within a single thread.
-  2. `NUlid`: Requires special configuration to enable monotonic generation.
-You have to write your own wrapper with state.
+  2. `NUlid`: Requires custom wrappers and state management for monotonic generation.
-  3. `Ulid` & `GuidV7`: Does not implement monotonicity.
+  3. `Ulid` & `GuidV7`: Do not implement monotonicity.
-  4. `Ulid`: This library uses a cryptographically non-secure `XOR-Shift` random value generation.
-Only the initial seed is generated by a cryptographically secure generator.
+  4. `Ulid`: Utilizes a cryptographically non-secure `XOR-Shift` for random value generation, with only the initial seed being cryptographically secure.
   5. `Guid` & `GuidV7`: [The Guid documentation explicitly states](https://learn.microsoft.com/en-us/dotnet/api/system.guid.newguid?view=net-9.0#remarks) that its random component may not be generated using a cryptographically secure random number generator (RNG), and that `Guid` values should not be used for cryptographic purposes.

-Both `NetUlid` and `NUlid`, which do provide monotonicity, may randomly throw `OverflowException`, when stars align against you.
-(Random-part overflow)
+Furthermore, both `NetUlid` and `NUlid`, despite offering monotonicity, are susceptible to `OverflowException` due to random-part overflow.

-As such, it can be concluded that this implementation is either the fastest or very close to the fastest ones, while also adhering most completely to the official ULID specification and can be relied on.
+This implementation demonstrates performance comparable to or exceeding its closest competitors.
+Crucially, it provides the most complete adherence to the official ULID specification, ensuring superior reliability and robustness for your applications compared to other libraries.

 ## Prior Art